 Orbital welding is, by far, the cleanest and most efficient way to join tubes, flanges, elbows, joints and more regardless of the application or industry.
 Axenics specializes in cleanroom orbital welding for high-purity stainless steel, Inconel and titanium.
 In order to achieve the cleanest environment possible, tubes and fittings are welded in a high-purity, contaminant-free environment.

 Axenics specializes in performing cleanroom orbital welding services as well as vacuum manifolds in tubing ranging from ⅛-inch diameter to 4-inch diameter.
 Axenics uses argon for both external and internal purges to keep the welds exceptionally clean.
 Our orbital welds achieve 100% penetration to ensure meeting the customers’ specifications and standards.

-Orbital welding produces repeated high quality, consistent welds and is used often by the technicians at Axenics.
+Orbital welding produces repeated high purity and quality, consistent welds and is used often by the technicians at Axenics.
 There are many reasons to utilize orbital welding for a project.